Last Updated on June 17, 2021

 - Writing: You need to have a good understanding of the English language.
 The same goes for any other language you’re proofreading in.
 This means being able to express your ideas without any difficulties and also knowing various writing styles.

-- Multitasking: On several occasions, you may need to tackle several projects at one go.
-It’s good to be ready to do numerous remote proofreading jobs per day without compromising on quality..
+- Multitasking: On several occasions, you may need to tackle several projects in one go.
+It’s good to be ready to do numerous remote proofreading jobs per day without compromising on quality.

 - Communication: Being able to share your thoughts with other people helps in proofreading.
 Your client will most likely need regular updates.
 And you also need to use a proper strategy when asking for more jobs and recommendations.